 Pros and Cons

 The biggest advantage of year-over-year comparisons is that they automatically negate the effect of seasonality.
 For example, retail statistics rise each November and December because of the holiday shopping season.
 It's the most critical time of the year as the season accounts for almost 20 percent of retail sales.
 Another advantage is that the metric is stated in percentage terms, making it easy to compare different-sized companies when doing industry, competitor or peer-company analysis.

 Year-over-year analysis helps smooth out any volatility in the month-to-month numbers.
 For example, the Bureau of Labor Statistics reported that the economy only added 18,000 jobs. in June 2011.
 Investors should have used a year-over-year comparison.
-They panicked because it was less than the 25,000 jobs added in May and the 217,000 jobs added in April.
+They panicked because it was less than the February through April monthly average of 215,000 jobs.
 The unemployment rate rose to 9.2 percent.
 The stock market dropped.
 The prices of safe haven investments like Treasuries and gold sky-rocketed.
-Thanks to that panic, gold hit an all-time high of $1,895 an ounce a few months later.
+Thanks to that panic, gold hit an all-time high of $1,917.90 an ounce a few months later in August 2011.

 Don’t rely on year-over-year alone.
 It's a good idea to look at month-to-month as well to get the full picture.